 For example, the semantics and syntax used to query an arbitrary set of rows in any one table shall also be usable when querying another arbitrary set of rows in any other table.

-Comment: The intent of this clause is that each TPC-DS query uses general purpose mechandata in the database. nisms to access
+Comment: The intent of this clause is that each TPC-DS query uses general purpose mechanisms to access data in the database.

 3 Scaling and Database Population

 This clause defines the database population and how it scales.